TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - O(n log(sum(a))) because:
   * Each mid-check = O(n)
   * Binary search range log(sum)
-  * You get ~30â€“40 iterations for integers â†’ very fast.
+  * You get ~30–40 iterations for integers → very fast.
 - Space
   * O(1) because only counters and current sum are stored.